preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 3. Select the edition to check.

-A list of those that has received a notification with read receipt request is now displayed, there e-mail address and the status are shown.
-It can look like this:
+A list of those that has received a notification with read receipt request is now displayed, their e-mail address and the status are shown.

-(Image to be added soon).

 A green dot means that the recipient has read the message, a red that he or she has not.